 My partners are jewelry manufacturers, as well as amateurs, collectors, admirers of these perfect wonders.
 I am pleased to work with this of extraordinary and marvelous partners all over the world.

-There are more than tens of thousands of pieces of costume jewelry that I selects every year in the world to then assemble them and make my pieces of art.
+There are more than one hundred thousand of pieces of bijoux that I selects every year in the world to then assemble them and make my pieces of art.
 Bijou is the medium that i choose some years ago.
 Beautiful.
 A bit like our lives.

 A fashion full of ideas especially in the new field of costume jewelery, the so-called fantasy jewels, launched in Europe by Coco Chanel in 1928, worked using non-noble metals and fake stones, but unrelated to the small ‘trinkets’.
 Costume jewelery, bijouterie or cheap jewerly, was very successful in Europe and in the United States because it lightened the costs in comparison with those of authentic jewels, and freed artists, traders, buyers from the economic risk deriving from the eccentricity of the object, in the moment of the rapid mut ament of taste “.